IgniteUI/igniteui-docfx/en/components/doughnut-chart.md

 ### Multiple Rings

-The doughnut chart component can also display multiple rings at the same time with each of the rings capable of being bound to a different data spirce, or they can share a common data source.
+The doughnut chart component can also display multiple rings at the same time with each of the rings capable of being bound to a different data item, or they can share a common data source.
 For example, the following 2 data sources are used to bind to multiple rings:

 ```ts